skip to Main Content

 AG 122 / In-Person / 3 Credits / $393

-Introduces the biology, ecology, and geology of stony corals and the reef structures they build.
-Identifies the roles of other members of the coral reef community including algae, other invertebrates, and fishes.
-Explores the use of corals as resources and the impacts of human activities on coral reefs.
+Coral reefs are one of our most important ecosystems.
+And they’re in trouble.
+You’ll be introduced to the biology, ecology, and geology of stony corals and the reef structures they build.
+You’ll also learn to identify the roles of other members of the coral reef community including algae, other invertebrates, and fishes.
+And you’ll explore corals as resources and the impacts of human activities on coral reefs.

 Prerequisite: ENG 22/55 w/C or place ENG 100